Jay Allen: Back-seat Hispanist

 Allen followed scientific debate on recent history of Spain and at times attended related seminars, e.g. the one of 1964, organized in Stanford by the Hispanic America Society.
 He remained in touch with many Hispanists, though particularly with Southworth, who turned from his junior research assistant to a recognized though non-academic historian; he remained a great admirer of Allen.
 Both considered themselves morally obliged to debunk lies of Francoist propaganda.
 In the 1960s Allen warned Southworth about would-be CIA assassination; he also tried to use his American literary connections to get Southworth's El mito de la cruzada de Franco released in the US, but to no avail.
 He also cultivated friendship with Gerald Brenan, whom he inspired towards Spanish history back in the mid-1930s.
-However, Allen was somewhat skeptical about Hugh Thomas, who reportedly refused to take sides and was "terribly fuzzy about a lot of things"; he remained also cautions about Burnett Bolloten.
+However, Allen was somewhat skeptical about Hugh Thomas, who reportedly refused to take sides and was "terribly fuzzy about a lot of things"; he remained also cautious about Burnett Bolloten.
 Himself Allen published nothing.
 He died in 1972 because of a stroke.